-When you are ready to hire Switzerland employees, it seems simple to conduct interviews, write an employment contract, and add an employee to your payroll.
+When you are ready to recruit and hire employees in Switzerland, it seems simple to conduct interviews, write an employment contract, and add an employee to your payroll.
 However, employing workers in a new country can prove more difficult as you try to meet all of Switzerland’s employment compliance laws.

 How to Hire Employees in Switzerland